How Glencoe Wealth Advisors Can Automate Quarterly Reviews

 - ✓ Implementation requires only CSV data exports from existing custodian platforms with no direct system integration or API connections needed

-I've worked with seven wealth advisory practices across the North Shore over the past 18 months.
-From single-advisor shops managing $50 million to teams overseeing $2 billion in assets, the pattern is identical.
+From single-advisor shops to teams overseeing billions in assets, I think the pattern is the same.
 Claude and similar AI models can pull that data, format it, and generate preliminary insights in under 10 minutes.
 The advisor's job becomes what it should have always been: interpreting the story, making recommendations, and deepening client relationships.

 The Data Gathering Problem

-Last month, I sat with a Glencoe advisor who manages 87 client relationships.
-She walked me through her quarterly review process.
+Picture the quarterly review process at a typical practice.
 Orion for performance data.
 Schwab Advisor Center for holdings.
 Redtail for meeting notes and action items from last quarter.
 Excel for calculations.
 PowerPoint for the presentation.
 Back to Orion to check benchmark comparisons.
 Another Excel sheet to calculate asset allocation drift.

 The solution isn't another software platform.
 Glencoe advisors already juggle too many systems.
 Fortune reported that wealth management firms using AI for data aggregation saw 73% faster quarterly review prep.
 The solution is teaching AI to work with the systems you already have.